-Part 1 of Anglican Essentials provides an introduction to the basics.
-It situates Anglican Christianity within the overarching narrative told in the stories of Israel and Jesus in the Bible.
-We examine the historical origins of Anglican Christianity and explore the sources and nature of Anglican belief and worship, emphasizing the corporate and personal aspects of the liturgy and the Book of Common Prayer.
+This series of five classes builds upon a prior Anglican Essentials series of four classes that provides a simple introduction to the basics.
+This prior series situated Anglican Christianity within the overarching narrative told in the stories of Israel and Jesus in the Bible.
+It examined the historical origins of Anglican Christianity and explored the sources and nature of Anglican belief and worship with an emphasis on the corporate and personal aspects of the liturgy and the Book of Common Prayer.

-This Part 2, Going Deeper, is designed to help you go deeper in understanding how “all things hold together in Christ.”
-Anglicanism is firmly rooted in the life and teachings of the early Christians in the centuries after Jesus.
-The first two classes will look at the beliefs and spirit of the ancient Christianity that so dramatically changed the pagan Greco-Roman world and can again change ours.
+This second series of classes is designed to help you go deeper in understanding how “all things hold together in Christ” within an Anglican perspective, thereby enabling you to be a more informed follower of Christ today.
+Anglicanism is firmly rooted in the creeds and doctrines established in the early centuries after Jesus.
+The first class will review the basic concepts from the earlier Anglican Essentials series and will motivate what we will be doing in this new series.
+The next two classes will look at the beliefs and spirit of the ancient Christianity that so dramatically changed the pagan Greco-Roman world and can again change ours.
 The last two classes will help you understand the relation between God and the world that we know as creation ex nihilo (creation from nothing).
 It enriches our lives and faith to read the two books of nature and Scripture together.
-Contemporary Anglican voices help us to see the hand of God in all things.
+We will look at some contemporary Anglican voices to help us to see the hand of God in all things.

-- Go to Class 1: Introduction to the early Christians
+- 2nd class: Introduction to the early Christians (Oct.
+25)

-All class slides can be viewed or downloaded at this link.
-Registered members of the class will get a link to the recordings of the classes; others can contact me via email to ask for permission.
+The slides presented in class can be viewed or downloaded at this link.
+Registered members of the class will get a link to the recordings of the classes; others can contact me via email to ask for permission to see the recordings.